Brad Marchand: Early life

-Marchand was born on May 11, 1988, in Hammonds Plains, Nova Scotia, a suburb of the Halifax Regional Municipality.
+Marchand was born on May 11, 1988, in Hammonds Plains, Nova Scotia, a suburb of Halifax.
 Marchand was the oldest of four children born to Kevin and Lynn Marchand, with all of his siblings born in a four-year span.
 His father was known as a goon during his junior ice hockey years, at one time engaging in 40 fights within a 40-game span.
 After collecting 358 penalty minutes in one season, Kevin Marchand's coach taught him how to balance the physical aspect of the game with skill and scoring, a lesson which he in turn taught his children as they began their hockey careers.
 Marchand began playing hockey at the age of two in Lower Sackville, Nova Scotia, and developed an aggressive playing style from a young age.
 He remembers beginning to fight in games around the age of 13 as an outlet for his excessive energy.
 The following year, he hit an opponent with enough force to damage the cage on the player's helmet.
 Marchand struggled with his temper throughout his childhood, and took anger management classes as an adolescent.
 As his hockey career progressed, he would also begin seeing a sport psychologist to address his on-ice frustrations.

-Growing up, Marchand became close friends with future National Hockey League (NHL) player Andrew Bodnarchuk, a fellow Hammonds Plains native and his minor ice hockey teammate for the Dartmouth Subways of the Timberlea Amateur Sports Association.
+Growing up, Marchand became close friends with future National Hockey League (NHL) player and teammate on the Boston Bruins minor league team, the Providence Bruins, Andrew Bodnarchuk, a fellow Hammonds Plains native and his minor ice hockey teammate for the Dartmouth Subways of the Tantallon Amateur Sports Association.
 Marchand also played for his school team at Madeline Symonds Middle School alongside Bodnarchuk.
 Marchand gained a reputation both for taking penalties and for riling his opponents during his minor hockey career, and he formed intense rivalries both with his Cole Harbour rivals and with his larger, stronger teammates.